shepherdjerred/discord-plays-pokemon/docs/docs/index.md

 # Discord Plays Pokémon

-This application allows your Discord server to play a cooperative game of Pokémon (or any other Gameboy Advanced ROM) using Discord as the input method.
+This application allows your Discord server to play a cooperative game of Pokémon (or any other Game Boy Advance ROM) using Discord as the input method.
 The concept is similar to that of [Twitch Plays Pokémon](https://en.wikipedia.org/wiki/Twitch_Plays_Pok%C3%A9mon)

 Follow the [tutorial](./user/index.md) to set up the bot.